 It is simply clear that the Highlands are the place to be.

 Where to stay in the Highlands?

-The Highlands (and Islands if you want to include them!) are vast.
-The Scottish Highlands covers approximately half of Scotland: up to 38000km2.
-Even with all that space, it is sparsely populated with few major cities.
-Your family friendly Highlands holiday would best be experienced by staying on the southern shore of Loch Ness, in a town called Fort Augustus.
-Less well known than the sister towns of Fort William and Inverness, Fort Augustus is the Scottish Highland’s best kept secret.
+Your family friendly Highlands holiday would best be experienced by staying on the southern shore of Loch Ness, in a town called Fort Augustus, Scottish Highland’s best kept secret.
 The Caledonian canal runs straight through the heart of the town to meet Loch Ness.
 Water is the blood beating that keeps Fort Augustus flowing and growing.
 The flight of 5 locks is a magnificent feature of the town.
 Watching the system open, close, drain and expand, provides hours of delight for children and adults alike.
 The canal system can often be busier than the roads!
 Fear not for shopping delights, there are some fantastic shops around Fort Augustus including The Mill Shop, full of more tartan treat than you could ever need, and Iceberg Glass which hand blows beautiful glass trinkets right before your eyes.